apache/bookkeeper/site/docs/getting-started/concepts.md

 An index file is created for each ledger, which comprises a header and several fixed-length index pages that record the offsets of data stored in entry log files.

-Since updating index files would introduce random disk I/O index files are updated lazily by a synchronous thread running in the background.
+Since updating index files would introduce random disk I/O index files are updated lazily by a sync thread running in the background.
 This ensures speedy performance for updates.
 Before index pages are persisted to disk, they are gathered in a ledger cache for lookup.

 ### Ledger cache

 Ledger indexes pages are cached in a memory pool, which allows for more efficient management of disk head scheduling.

+### Adding entries

+When a client instructs a {% pop bookie %} to write an entry to a ledger, the entry will go through the following steps to be persisted on disk:

+1. The entry is appended to an [entry log](#entry-logs)
+1. The index of the entry is updated in the [ledger cache](#ledger-cache)
+1. A transaction corresponding to this entry update is appended to the [journal](#journals)
+1. A response is sent to the BookKeeper client

+> For performance reasons, the entry log buffers entries in memory and commits them in batches, while the ledger cache holds index pages in memory and flushes them lazily.
+This process is described in more detail in the [Data flush](#data-flush) section below.

 ### Data flush